Federal Drug Defense Lawyer in Tampa

 Drug manufacturing is a very serious charge and can have stiff penalties.
 Drug manufacturing is often prosecuted in federal court.
 Depending on the situation, it is usually an imprisonable offense.
 Under both federal and state drug laws in Florida, the United States government can charge any person with a drug manufacturing charge if they are found to be involved in any form of the manufacturing of any controlled substance.
 This doesn’t just mean that you will get a drug manufacturing charge if you yourself are actively manufacturing controlled substances.
 Bystanders and unlucky or unwilling participants who are found in areas where drugs are being manufactured may also be charged with counts of drug manufacturing.
 This means that if you are found in any unlicensed marijuana grow house, you may be charged with drug manufacturing if you don’t handle the situation properly.
 Drug manufacturing laws can be a bit murky and have many different implications.
 For that reason, if you are accused of drug manufacturing, stay silent and ask to speak with your lawyer.
 Immediately contact an experienced federal drug defense attorney and explain the circumstances of your situation.
 This will help to protect your rights and may keep drug manufacturing charges at bay.

 Don’t wait.
-If you are living in the Tampa, FL area and find yourself facing possible drug charges, the experienced professionals from Joffe Law, P.A. can help to protect your rights.
-Our federal crime attorneys will be in your corner and can impact the outcome of your case dramatically.
+If you are living in Hillsborough County and find yourself facing possible drug charges, the experienced professionals from Joffe Law, P.A. can help to protect your rights.
+Our Tampa federal drug defense attorneys will be in your corner and could dramatically impact the outcome of your case.
 The earlier you seek legal aid, the better your chances of reducing or avoiding charges will be.
 Federal drug charges can have life-altering consequences and should be taken seriously.
-Our lawyers have decades of experience protecting the legal rights of our clients and are ready to investigate your case thoroughly.
+Our federal criminal lawyers have decades of experience protecting the legal rights of our clients and are ready to investigate your case thoroughly.